getsentry/sentry-docs/src/collections/_documentation/workflow/integrations/integration-platform/ui-components.md

 }
 ```

-- installationId - The ID of the installation associated with the request.
+- installationId - The ID of the installation associated with the request
 - projectSlug - The slug of the project in Sentry.
 - query - The search term the user is typing
 - dependentData - A JSON encoded string of the dependent data if that field has `depends_on` set